Naoki95957/RLHostBot/README.md

 You should be able to run `python main.py` or `python bot.py` for now.
 I plan on having a terminal like back door but until then, you can run in debug mode to change the values on the fly if needed.

+There is a provided scraper for map information gathering as it'll will occasionally be needed to add maps and what not but is not necessary if you plan on adding a limited number of maps.
+These files, including a chrome driver for version 89 is included in `scraper_stuff`